 Five of the best smaller museums in Paris

-This whimsical museum is all about hunting and nature, imagine modern art and taxidermy.
+This whimsical museum, based in the Marais, is all about hunting and nature, imagine modern art and taxidermy.
 It’s one of the most unique Paris museums out there.

 Address: 62 Rue des Archives, 75003 Paris